 Property owners and pool operators have the responsibility of providing guests with a safe environment, but not all of them fulfill their duty.
 The laws related to swimming pool accidents can get complex, so you will want to call a swimming pool accident attorney if you have any questions or concerns.

 Swimming pool owners must post signs that inform guests of possible dangers, but they also need to maintain the facility and have proper safety equipment on hand.
 In most cases, a lifeguard should be on duty to enforce safety rules and to safeguard you and your family from the unthinkable.

 When a pool does not have a sign warning guest that the water is shallow, someone might be tempted to dive and get hurt.
 Failing to prevent guests from behaving in an unsafe manner can cause people to get injured.
+Typically these types of cases fall under the general legal category of premises liability.
 If you believe that your injury resulted from someone else’s negligence, speak with a swimming pool accident attorney as soon as you can.